-Eventually, the Maccabee Spirit was reborn in the persons of the Zealots, who in 66 CE/AD ignited another revolt against ruling Gentiles, the Romans.
-As before, this new fire turned inward and turned into a brutal civil war in which Jews committed atrocities against Jews.
+But this fire turned inward and became a brutal civil war in which Jews committed atrocities against Jews.
 It produced no liberty for anyone, and it changed the course of Jewish history forever.

 In 70 CE/AD the Roman Tenth Legion pulled the Temple down, burned Jerusalem and slaughtered thousands.
 The last Zealot stronghold at Masada ended in suicide three years later.
 Then Jews were thrown into exile from the Land until 1948 - an exile of 1,875 years.